nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/README.md

 ### 1. Development Department
 - **Mandate:** To innovate and build the future.
 This department is responsible for designing new architecture, developing shared services (MCPs), and creating the blueprints for new infrastructure.
 All work is done in a non-production environment.
+- **Core Responsibilities**:
+    - Development and maintenance of the real-time Contact Sync MCP.
+    - Development and maintenance of the WhatsApp MCP.

 ### 2. Production Department
 - **Mandate:** To ensure the stability, security, and reliability of the live system.
 This department is responsible for managing production servers, databases, CI/CD pipelines, and deploying validated blueprints from the Development Department.